 But you won’t even be close, let me tell you.
 Disney knows how to blow you away.

 There are two fun features the website offers, which I loved.
 One is the countdown to your cruise.
 (The pic above shows the countdown screen on the morning of our cruise.)
 You are already pretty excited, but this little feature is a special touch that enhances that excitement.

 The second was the phone call.
 Before your cruise, you can select either Mickey and Minnie, Donald Duck or Goofy to give your kids a call.
 (Or you, whatever floats your boat.)
 They will say how excited they are to see you and list some things to look forward to.

 Even if you don’t have kids, this was fun.

 See, this is how excited Disney makes you. 🙂

-First, you step onto the boat to the sound of your family name being announced and are met with instant applause from nearly a dozen cast members (they call all their employees this) lined up to welcome you onboard.
-I couldn’t stop grinning.
-I felt like royalty.
-And speaking of royalty, my three girls were never greeted by a cast member (even in the halls) without a slight bow and a “hello, princess”.
-On more than one occasion the girls walked into dinner to cast member’s applause.
+First, you step onto the boat to the sound of your family name being announced and instant applause from nearly a dozen cast members (they call all their employees this) lined up to welcome you on board.

 Ah, then there are the servers!
 These guys become like family.
 I’m not even joking.
 Did you know they are your servers for the entire cruise?
 You rotate restaurants every night and they rotate with you.
 I loved that so much!